suny-downstate-medical-center/netpyne/doc/source/overview.rst

 * Converts a set of high-level specifications into a NEURON network model.

-* Specifications are provided in a simple, standardized, declarative Python-based format (lists and dictionaries).
+* Specifications are provided in a simple, standardized, declarative Python-based format.

 * Can easily define: